McDougall Orphanage and Morley Residential School Timeline

 The residence is expanded; a small hospital is erected near the school.

-A student tries to set the school on fire but little damage is done.
+A child tries to set the school on fire but little damage is done.

-The Department of Indian Affairs applies to have lands (Lots 8 and part of 7) that had been transferred to the Department of Lands reserved for Morley IRS as pasture land.
+The Department of Indian Affairs applies to have lands (Lots 8 and part of 7) that had been transferred to the Department of Lands reserved for Morley Residential School as pasture land.

 A new pump is installed to meet the growing water demand.